 - The titular A.I in Thomas Was Alone is a friendly and pleasant little fellow who is intensely curious about the world around him, and most of his friends — while eccentric — are pretty decent as well.
 It's heavily implied that the race of artificial intelligences they go on to create end up like this as well.

-- In the Bioshock 2 DLC "Minerva's Den", The Thinker is an AI created by Charles Milton Porter created as Rapture's main processor.
+- In the Bioshock 2 DLC "Minerva's Den", The Thinker is an AI created by Charles Milton Porter to be Rapture's main processor.
 Near the end, it is revealed that it has masterminded the events of the DLC and was using the guise of C.M.
 Porter to help Subject Sigma (the actual Porter) to escape Rapture.

 - In The Desolate Hope, even though the Derelicts were certainly abandoned long ago by the humans that made them, they're still trying to do their job, futile at it seems.
 But they're incredibly nice to you and sing nothing but praises for Coffee himself, so they defiantly fit this trope.